 The nominating and corporate governance committee may propose to our board of directors a candidate recommended or offered for nomination by a stockholder as a nominee for election to our board of directors.
-In the future, the nominating and corporate governance committee may pay fees to third parties to assist in identifying or evaluating director candidates.
+The nominating and corporate governance committee has in the past and may in the future pay fees to third parties to assist in identifying or evaluating director candidates.